Semi Truck Accident Lawyers Serving the Denver Area

 In Denver and across Colorado, victims who are injured in an accident caused by a semi-truck must navigate complex regulations, identify responsible parties, and establish their claims with compelling evidence.
 That’s where the experienced team at Fiedler Trial Lawyers comes in.

-We handle every step, including gathering evidence, negotiating with insurers and responsible parties, and advocating on your behalf in court and at trial if necessary.
+We handle every step, including gathering evidence such as the Event Data Recorder (EDR), which captures key details about the vehicle and driver’s behavior before the crash like speed, braking, and other valuable data used to assess fault.
+We also negotiate with insurers and responsible parties, and advocate on your behalf in court and at trial if necessary.

 Understanding Liability in Semi-Truck Accidents